Outlier (TV series): Plot

 Kautokeino resident Elle finds fellow villager Sofie's mobile phone by the side of the road.
 Sofie is later found dead in Nerbygd's caravan park.
 Later, Elle tries to hand the phone to the police but they don't want it.
 London-based criminal psychologist Maja follows the case online.
-After local police chief, Johan arrests a suspect, Maja believes he is innocent as his past record is for violent but impulsive crimes; he would not have planned to kidnap a girl, take her to a caravan site, girl her, stage the body and leave the scene clean and tidy.
+After local police chief Johan arrests a suspect, Maja believes he is innocent as his past record is for violent but impulsive crimes; he would not have planned to kidnap a girl, take her to a caravan site, kill her, stage the body and leave the scene clean and tidy.
 To be so precise suggests to Maja the killer has practiced.
 Maja suspects an organized serial killer is at work.

 She travels to Nerbygd and starts her own investigation.
 Initially dismissive of Maja's theories, having eventually extracted a 'confession' from the suspect, Nerbygd police consider the case closed.
 Maja seeks help from her retired journalist father Anders, who directs her to newspaper archivist Dan.
 The police eventually agree to hand over files of old cases in case the killer is 'experienced' and they have missed his activity in the past through oversight / assuming women had left the country.

 From the files, Dan and Maja identify several "soft targets" – loner females with little family support – who disappeared in previous years with no substantial investigation.
 When one such historical victim, Tina, is found dead, Johan's second-in-charge, Erik hesitantly assists Maja.